Land of the Dead: Development

 After a decade of disinterest towards the zombie genre through the 1990s, zombies had begun to rise in popularity again in the 2000s after box-office hits like 28 Days Later (2002) and Shaun of the Dead (2004).
-This inspired George A. Romero to make his long-awaited fourth installment of the zombie series since its recent installment, Day of the Dead, released in 1985.
-Romero had negotiated with (20th Century Fox), whom wanted the film to be titled Night of the Living Dead.
+This inspired George A. Romero to make his long-awaited fourth installment of the zombie series since its most recent installment, Day of the Dead, released in 1985.
+Romero had negotiated with 20th Century Fox, who wanted the film to be titled Night of the Living Dead.
 He refused, wanting to use the title Dead Reckoning, and the studio then wanted to title it Night of the Living Dead: Dead Reckoning.
-It turned out that Fox sought to own the rights to the Night of the Living Dead franchise, and Romero decided not to do business with them.
-Romero was offered with a budget of $15 million-19 million after negotiating with Universal Pictures, making the film his highest-budgeted film in the series.
-He used this as a chance to draw upon on some elements he wasn't able to use on Day of the Dead, due to budget constraints.
+When Romero questioned the notion to have Night of the Living Dead in the title, it turned out that Fox sought to own the rights to the franchise, and he decided not to do business with them.
+Romero was offered a budget of $15 million-19 million after negotiating with Universal Pictures, making the film his highest-budgeted film in the series.
+He used this as a chance to draw upon on some elements he was not able to use on Day of the Dead, due to budget constraints.

 Casting

 Despite having a bigger budget with him this time than most of his films, Romero still wanted to cast lesser-known actors for the lead roles like Simon Baker and Robert Joy with exceptions being actors like Dennis Hopper and John Leguizamo, the former of which Romero cast after being impressed by most of his films.
 Romero cast Asia Argento for the role of Slack after working with her father, Dario Argento, on some of his films like Dawn of the Dead (1978) and Two Evil Eyes (1990).
-He also cast his longtime makeup artist friend, Tom Savini and Shaun of the Dead crew members, Simon Pegg and Edgar Wright for zombie roles with Savini reprising his biker character, Blades, from Dawn of the Dead, now as a zombie and with Pegg and Wright appearing as Photo Booth Zombies.
+He also cast his longtime makeup artist friend, Tom Savini and Shaun of the Dead star Simon Pegg and director Edgar Wright for zombie roles, with Savini reprising his biker character, Blades, from Dawn of the Dead, now as a zombie and with Pegg and Wright appearing as Photo Booth Zombies.

 Filming

-Filming took place in Toronto and Hamilton, Ontario, Canada.
+Filming took place in Toronto and Hamilton, Ontario, Canada between October and December 2004.